Bart Baker: Career

-Baker was encouraged when the first video he posted on YouTube, "Look into My Eyes While I Masturbate", about men masturbating in a future world where robots have replaced all women on Earth, quickly received about 100,000 views.
-This prompted Baker to decide on making more videos.
+The first video he posted on YouTube, "Look into My Eyes While I Masturbate", about men masturbating in a future world where robots have replaced all women on Earth, quickly received about 100,000 views.
+This encouraged Baker to make more videos.
 His second video was a parody.
 He has said, "I figured if I could do it right, my videos could do amazingly well... people want to subscribe to a channel they know has a certain programming structure.
 Mine is parody videos, and people love that".

 Baker worked with his friend Austin Smith from the channel's launch until early 2011, when the duo mutually decided to part ways.
-During his time with Smith, they were signed by RKShorts.com, who acted as their sponsor.
-While with RKShorts, Baker gained popularity on YouTube when he began using elderly men in his videos.
-Parodies of "Baby" & "Love the Way You Lie" were released during that year's summer and were major hits for his channel, especially for an adolescent audience.
-When Baker left RKShorts in 2011, he stopped using these old men.
+During his time with Smith, they were sponsored and signed to RKShorts.com.

 Not long after leaving RKShorts, Baker signed on with Maker Studios in Los Angeles and began recording with them.
 In 2013, Baker's parody of "Royals" by Lorde was taken down by Matt Pincus, CEO of Songs Music Publishing, for alleged copyright infringement.
-Baker quickly posted a video accusing Songs Music of not understanding US laws governing fair use and encouraging fans to tweet about it.
-A few days later, Songs Music released their take-down and the parody was restored to Baker's channel.
-It was reported on 26 November 2014 that Baker had reached one billion views in total on YouTube.
+Baker responded by posting a video accusing Songs Music of not understanding US laws governing fair use and encouraging fans to tweet about it.
+A few days later, Songs Music released their take-down, and the parody was restored to Baker's channel.

+It was reported on November 26, 2014, that Baker had reached one billion views in total on YouTube.
+Around the same year, Baker's videos aired on Music Choice along with a TV special titled Bart Baker's Funniest Videos.
 In 2015, Baker signed with Hollywood talent agency Creative Artists Agency.
 It was the second time in four months Baker had signed with a major Hollywood talent agency, the first being WME, when he was one of seven people who signed deals at about the same time.
 As of October 9, 2021, Baker has over 9 million subscribers and 3 billion lifetime views on his YouTube channel.
 Since starting the channel in 2009, he has created over 100 parody videos that have featured guest stars like Joan Rivers and Stan Lee.
 Speaking about YouTube, he said, "YouTube is honestly one of the only platforms that has proven it's not going anywhere".
-On 23 September 2016, it was announced that Baker would feature in a film titled FM starring fellow internet personalities Jason Nash and Brandon Calvillo.
+On September 23, 2016, it was announced that Baker would feature in a film titled FM starring fellow internet personalities Jason Nash and Brandon Calvillo.